Cash Services

 An Elastic Currency in a Changing Financial System

 Pre-Fed sources of currency supply were often inadequate in the face of large increases in demand, such as during seasonal changes in economic activity or during financial panics.
-US Treasury note and certificate issuance was fixed by statue or limited by the amount of gold or silver it held.
+US Treasury note and certificate issuance was fixed by statute or limited by the amount of gold or silver it held.
 National Bank note issuance was an individual decision by each bank and was limited by law according to the amount of US government bonds each bank held.

 Compared with the pre-1913 currency system, Federal Reserve notes were intended to be more elastic.
 Depository institutions can obtain currency by withdrawing funds on deposit with the Fed, and the Fed can make additional liquidity available through the discount window and through open market purchases of assets.